The hornet challenge

 - Avoid spring trapping of queens: An Asian hornet colony produces a lot of founder queens (up to 500 per nest) but only a fraction survive the winter and succeeds in starting a new nest in spring, mainly because of competition.
 Hornet trapping, for example with a butterfly net or with hornet traps, lowers the degree of competition and thus increases the survival and the chances of a new nest.
 There are currently no selective traps on the market, and as a consequence many (often protected and rare) native insects end up in the traps.
 Selective traps are only useful around an apiary in case of attacks on the hive.

 - Registration is necessary to learn from experience: Statements about the efficiency of management, possible side-effects on other insects and the cost-effectiveness of nest destruction are only possible with information about the measures taken.
-Vespa-watch allows such registration through a password-protected module on the website accessible to the various fire brigades.
+Vespa-watch allows such registration through a password-protected module on the website accessible to the various control operators.
 This information must also be reported to the European Commission for the EU Regulation.

 Do you think you found a nest of Asian hornet?
 Report it through the Vespa-Watch website or on iNaturalist and provide as many details as possible about your observation.
 This way, experts can determine whether it is really Asian hornet and nest destruction can be planned.